samsmithnz/SoftwareAdvice/99-Appendix-DevOpsStartUpList.md

-## steps to success
+## DevOps steps to success
-Behavior's to successful DevOps
+Behaviors to successful DevOps

 1. **DevOps foundation**
     1. **Why DevOps?** Explain the benefits, get everyone on the same page.